VikParuchuri/vik-blog/_posts/2013-07-24-making-infographics-using-r-and-inkscape.md

 ---
+categories: vik
+cover: false
+date: 2013-07-24 09:39
 layout: post
-title: Making infographics using R and Inkscape
-date: 2013-07-24 09:39
+modified: 2014-01-09 05:02
 slug: making-infographics-using-r-and-inkscape
-modified: 2014-01-09 05:02
 status: published
+subclass: post
-categories: R infographics inkscape plotting ggplot2 visualization
+tags: R infographics inkscape plotting ggplot2 visualization
+title: Making infographics using R and Inkscape
 ---

 I have been making charts with R for almost as long as I have been using R, and with good reason: R is an amazing tool for filtering and visualizing data.
 With R, and particularly if we use the excellent [ggplot2](http://ggplot2.org/) library, we can go from raw data to compelling visualization in minutes.